 A little under 52% of the UK population voted for the UK to leave the EU.
 Many looked forward to the prospect of an independent nation, with many left unaware of what was in store.

 Now Brexit is no longer a discussion.
 It’s a reality for all UK businesses, and the impact is in the here and now.
-The focus is now on “how will Brexit affect my business in 2022”?
+The focus is now on “how will Brexit affect my business”?
 The truth is, Brexit will affect all businesses, and it’s essential to understand the effects.

 Which Industries Are Affected By Brexit?